microsoft/CameraTraps/data_management/megadb/README.md

 ### Images
 - Images in a sequence are stored in the `images` field.
-- Bounding boxes are stored in the `bbox` field in an image object.
 - We do not store the height and width of the images
     - when creating training data the images will need to be opened and their sizes read then
     - all bounding box and other coordinate annotations are stored in relative coordinates.